aditiapratama1231/aws-stream-example/README.md

 - `stream` to create or delete streaming name

 ## How to run ?
+Note : If you have already installed `Kinesalite` on local, please use that instead of using docker

 Build:
 - `docker build -t kinesis-local .` or you can use docker image in https://hub.docker.com/r/ruanbekker/kinesis-local